 Lowe’s is interviewing retail executives with the potential to become CEO, Maureen Ausura, chief human-resources officer for the Mooresville, North Carolina-based company, said today in an interview.

-Niblock, chairman and CEO since 2005, has cut jobs, closed stores and shuffled senior executives in the past year after trailing larger Home Depot Inc. (HD) in sales growth.
+Niblock, chairman and CEO since 2005, has cut jobs, closed stores and shuffled senior executives in the past year after trailing larger Home Depot Inc. (HD:US) in sales growth.
 While Niblock, 50, hasn’t announced a plan to retire, recent reassignments at the second-largest U.S. home-improvement retailer have left top merchandising and supply-chain posts open.

 “Either a merchant or an operations-focused executive would be a good fit” for the CEO role, Laura Champine, an analyst for Canaccord Financial Inc. in New York, said today via e-mail.
 She rates Lowe’s a hold.